 To assist the University in disseminating and archiving the articles and other creative works, the Faculty commit to sharing their latest publications and helping the University obtain copies of the articles.
-Specifically, each faculty member who does not opt out of the license above will provide an electronic copy of his or her final version of the article or work to the University of Alaska Southeast by the date of its publication, for inclusion in an open access repository.
+Specifically, each faculty member who does not opt out of the license above will provide an electronic copy of his or her final or allowable prepublication version of the article or work to the University of Alaska Southeast by the date of its publication, for inclusion in an open access repository.

 Faculty members who have opted out of the license may nonetheless deposit a copy with the University of Alaska Southeast institutional repository or elsewhere for archival purposes.
 Notwithstanding the above, this policy does not in any way prescribe or limit the venue of publication.
-This policy neither requires nor prohibits the payment of fees or publication costs by authors.
+Compliance with this policy does not require authors to pay article processing charges or other costs charged by publishers to permit open access.

-Faculty can self-submit publications for inclusion in the institutional repository online at scholarworks.alaska.edu or by sending relevant citations and/or publication documents to jdbrown@alaska.edu
+Faculty can self-submit publications for inclusion in the institutional repository online at https://scholarworks.alaska.edu/ or by sending relevant citations and/or publication documents to jdbrown@alaska.edu